-This is the ultimate pumpkin bread recipe.
+This is the perfect pumpkin bread recipe.
 It is incredibly moist, insanely pumpkiny and has just the right blend of warm autumn spices!
 It always bakes up to perfection and is easy to make into loaves or muffins.

 To me, there is no fall unless there is pumpkin bread.